vagelisp/camptix-coupon-generator/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-CampTix Coupon Generator is a WordPress plugin for generating bulk coupons for event management.
+CampTix Coupon Generator is a WordPress plugin that streamlines coupon generation for websites using the CampTix event management plugin.
 Import a CSV file to create coupons, log creation activity and send an email for each coupon generated.
 Ideal for generating unique coupons for event Organisers and Volunteers etc.

 == Description ==

 CampTix Coupon Generator is a WordPress plugin that streamlines coupon generation for websites using the CampTix event management plugin.
 With this plugin, you can quickly generate multiple CampTix coupons by importing a CSV file.
 It's perfect for event organisers who want to create unique coupons in bulk or provide discounts and special offers to attendees.